Martin and Lewis: After the split

-According to Lewis, the two did not speak to each other privately for twenty years, to which Lewis later commented, "the stupidity of that, I cannot expound on.
+According to Lewis, the two did not speak to each other privately for twenty years, about which Lewis later commented, "the stupidity of that, I cannot expound on.
 The ignorance of that is something I hope I'll always forget."

 Martin's career arguably reached new heights after the team split up, as a recording artist for the Capitol and Reprise labels, as a movie actor both on his own (Rio Bravo, The Young Lions, the Matt Helm series) and as a member of the Rat Pack (Ocean's 11, Sergeants 3, Robin and the 7 Hoods), and with his own hugely successful 1965–1974 television variety series, The Dean Martin Show.

 Lewis remained with Paramount Pictures, appearing in and directing a succession of commercially successful films on his own (The Bellboy, The Nutty Professor), at one point becoming Paramount's biggest star.
 He also continued with his philanthropic work, which had begun while still partnered with Martin, hosting telethons for muscular dystrophy research until 2010.

 In 1958, Lewis was the guest on an episode of NBC's The Eddie Fisher Show and was bantering with the host when Martin emerged from behind the curtain and said, "Don't sing.
 Do what you want but don't sing!"
 Martin was then immediately "pulled back" by singer Bing Crosby.
 Martin said something else, but the rest of his words were drowned out by the wildly excited reaction from the audience.
 Martin's entire appearance was just eight seconds long, and Crosby was on camera for two seconds.
-After the applause died down, Fisher sang a few bars of Crosby's theme song "Where the Blue of the Night (Meets the Gold of the Day)" and Lewis crooned the title of Martin's then-current hit "Return to Me".
+When the applause died down, Lewis crooned the title of Martin's then-current hit "Return to Me" after which Fisher sang a few bars of Crosby's theme song "Where the Blue of the Night (Meets the Gold of the Day)".